The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

+We call a path in the quiver which has precisely one vertical step a {\it $1$-path}.
+Notice that each $1$-path contains a downward-pointing arrow from exactly one row.
+For any vertex $v$ decorated with a $z_{ij}$ there is clearly a unique minimal length $1$-path which has this vertex at its lower end.
+We call this $1$-path the \emph{minimal} $1$-path with the given vertex $v$ at its base.

-We call a path in the quiver which has precisely one vertical step a $1$-path.
-Notice that each $1$-path traverses a well-defined row.
-Then we read off a sequence of $\dot s_i$'s and of $1$-paths, going column by column from right to left.
-Namely in each column we list, starting from the top row going down row by row, any $\dot s_i$'s followed by the rightmost $1$-paths which end in that column.
-In this example the sequence is:
+Then we read off a sequence of $\dot s_i$'s and $1$-paths, going column by column from right to left.
+Namely in each column we list, starting from the top and going down, any $\dot s_i$'s, followed by any minimal $1$-paths associated to vertices from that column.
+In the example above the sequence is shown below.